now consider each step in more detail:

 will be making notes in respect of everything we discuss and

 decide.
-You can view everything I have entered onto the online
+You can view everything I have entered into the online

-system on your own PC afterwards.
-You should just let me know
+system on your own computer afterwards.
+You must just let

-then if I have added anything incorrectly, so we can discuss
+me know then if I have added anything incorrectly, so that

-and rectify it.
-Do you have any questions or concerns before
+we can discuss and rectify it.
+Do you have any questions or

 3: Work through the Performance Measures (agree Actual Performance,